 Security and trust

-The BrowserID protocol, and thus Persona, are built on standard public key crytography techniques.
+The BrowserID protocol, and thus Persona, are built on standard public key cryptography techniques.